Thursday, August 22, 2024

 http://oracc.museum.upenn.edu/amgg/mesopotamianhistory/index.html

-He was a devout worshipper of Marduk (Son of Ea), the patron deity of Babylon and the god of magic and exorcism.
+Nabopolassar was a devout worshipper of Marduk (Son of Ea), the patron deity of Babylon and the god of magic and exorcism.
 He also worshipped Marduks son, Nabu.
 Nabu was a god of learning, prophecy, and writing.
 Due to the birthright of Nabu as the son of Marduk, grandson of Ea, the arts, literature, magic, witchcraft, sorcery, and divination grew wildly popular under Nabopolassar.
 He filled his court with sorcerers, soothsayers, enchanters, spell casters, magicians, wise men, astrologers, stargazers, and dream interpreters.
-His son, Nebuchadnezzar inherited the occultic court as the next ruling King.
+His son, Nebuchadnezzar II, inherited the occultic court as the next ruling King.

-More notably Nebuchadnezzar II increased the size of the outer wall, surrounded the city with a moat, and possibly created the fabled hanging gardens as a gift to his wife.
+King Nebuchadnezzar II increased the size of the outer wall, surrounded the city with a moat, and possibly created the fabled hanging gardens as a gift to his wife.
 Nebuchadnezzar built magnificent entrances into the city, the most famous being the Ishtar Gate.

 Nebuchadnezzar fully restored Babylon to the former glory that was first founded under king Hammurabi.
 King Nebuchadnezzar restored the Esagila building the city around the worship of Bel-Marduk just a Hammurabi had done.
-He erected a gate to honor the goddess Ishtar and had a basalt statue crafted of the Babylonian lion with a saddle made just for her.
+He erected a gate to honor the female goddess Ishtar and had a basalt statue crafted of the Babylonian lion with a saddle made just for her.

-Ishtar’s gate opened to the inner city and the Processional Way; a 50-foot-high walkway adorned with enameled gold and blue tiles featuring the snarling Babylonian winged lion.
+Ishtar’s gate opened to the inner city and the Processional Way; a 50-foot-high walkway adorned with enameled gold and blue tiles, featuring the snarling Babylonian winged lion.

-Daniels night vision (Daniel 7) detailed four beast (kingdoms) that were destined to occupy the Babylon empire.
+Daniels night vision (Daniel 7) detailed four beast (kingdoms) that were destined to rule the entire middle east while their Kings lived in Babylon.
 The first beast out of the sea was the lion with the wings of an eagle.
-The winged lion represented the kingdom of Babylon under king Nebuchadnezzar.
-The final beast, vicious and terrible is made up of three beast kingdoms (Rev 13:2) that had ruled from within a Babylonian empire: the lion (Babylon Daniel 7:4), the bear (Mede-Persia Daniel 7:5) and finally the leopard, the Grecian kingdom of Alexander the Great, Daniel 7:6.
-The fourth beast kingdom, the one that rises from the sea in Revelation 13:1-4a will provide the final ruling king.
-Daniel 7:7-24
+The winged lion represented the kingdom of Babylon under the rule of king Nebuchadnezzar.
+The second beast was the bear, the kingdom of Cyrus the Great and Darius the Mede, and the third was the leopard, the kingdom of Alexander the Great, who died in Babylon.

 Interesting that the deity Marduk closely resembles two Biblical descriptions of Satan: the Dragon and the Snake.